EXHIBITIONS

 9:30 – 10:30 amÂ

 Join us one Saturday each month for Art Explorers!
 Each workshop offers a new and exciting interactive gallery tour, hands-on art making, stories, and much more.
 Both English and Spanish speakers are welcome.
-Kids will explore a variety of different art materials and techniques as they create open-ended projects and let their imaginations soar!
-Get creative and make new friends at this program designed specifically for ages five through 10.
+Kids will explore a variety of different art materials and techniques as they create open-ended projects and let their imaginations soar.
+On May 30, each child will design their own imaginative fountain using a variety of materials!

 $10 per child